cursive/essay-vue/README.md

 - It also lets you inspect the store/state in real time

+## Server
+- pompt-server has both the API and the front-end
+- The front end only works in replit if you build it first, running dev won't work
+- Build the front end on your machine then copy dist into static/public/dist on replit
+- there sued to be a CRUD system for prompts and ruircs but we don't need it anymore

 ## API & Data
 - Prompt lives in a json file
 - We have our own API that we call to send the prompt to OpenAI